Install Java 8 on Ubuntu – Step by Step Guide for Beginners

 Get Job-ready: Java Course with 45+ Real-time Projects! - Learn Java

 In this article, we will learn how to install Java 8 on Ubuntu OS.
 We will install JDK in Ubuntu.
 Java is a programming language which is actually developed by Sun Microsystems.
-Java is free to download and used for commercial use.
+Java is free to download and use for commercial purposes.

-So, let’s start how to install Java 8 on Ubuntu.
+So, let’s start with how to install Java 8 on Ubuntu.

 Install Java 8 on Ubuntu - Step by Step Guide for Beginners